dnovichman-tmp/dnovichman-tmp.github.io/_posts/2019-05-01-unified_gis.md

 title: Unified GIS
 layout: post-full
 ---
 With our mobile and desktop applications, our software framework is a unification of the majority of the commonly used geographic information system (GIS) file formats which follow the standard "Points, LineString, MultiLines/LinearRings" types.
+Hence our software and apps are 100% Open Geospatial Consortium (OGC) compliant.
 <br/>
 <br/>
 <figure>